 - 10. Computed tomography of the heart (CPT codes 75571-75573) and computed tomographic angiography of the heart (CPT code 75574) include electrocardiographic monitoring if performed.
 CPT codes 93000-93010 (electrocardiogram...) and 93040-93042 (rhythm ECG...) should not be reported separately with CPT codes 75571-75574 for the ECG monitoring integral to these procedures. - 11.
-If a breast biopsy, needle localization wire, metallic localization clip, or other breast procedure is performed with radiologic guidance (e.g., 76942, 77012, 77021, 77031, 77032), the physician should not separately report a post procedure mammography code (e.g., 77051, 77052, 77055-77057, G0202-G0206) for the same patient encounter.
-The radiologic guidance codes include all imaging required to perform the procedure. - 12.
+If a breast biopsy, needle localization wire, metallic localization clip, or other breast procedure is performed with mammographic guidance (e.g., 19281, 19282), the physician should not separately report a post procedure mammography code (e.g.,

+77051, 77052, 77055-77057, G0202-G0206) for the same patient encounter.
+The radiologic guidance codes include all imaging by the defined modality required to perform the procedure.

 Many spinal procedures are grouped into families of codes where there are separate primary procedure codes describing the procedure at a single vertebral level in the cervical, thoracic, or lumbar region of the spine.
 Within some families of codes there is an add-on code for reporting the same procedure at each additional level without specification of the spinal region for the add-on code.
-When multiple procedures from one of these families of codes are performed at contiguous vertebral levels, a physician should report only one primary code within the family of codes for one level and should report additional contiguous levels utilizing the add-on code(s) in the family of codes.
-The reported primary code should be the one corresponding to the spinal region of the first procedure.
-If multiple procedures from one of these families of codes are performed at multiple vertebral levels that are not contiguous and in different regions of the spine, the physician may report one primary code for each non-contiguous region.
+When multiple procedures from one of these families of codes are performed at contiguous vertebral levels, a physician should report only one primary code within the family of codes for one level and should report additional contiguous levels utilizing the add-on code(s) in the family of codes. reported primary code should be the one corresponding to the spinal region of the first procedure.
+If multiple procedures from one of these families of codes are performed at multiple vertebral levels that are not contiquous and in different regions of the spine, the physician may report one primary code for each non-contiguous region.

-For example, the family of CPT codes 22520-22522 describes percutaneous vertebroplasty.
-CPT code 22520 describes percutaneous vertebroplasty of a single thoracic vertebral body.
-CPT code 22521 describes percutaneous vertebroplasty of a single lumbar vertebral body.
-CPT code 22522 is an add-on code describing percutaneous vertebroplasty of each additional thoracic or lumbar vertebral body.
-If a physician performs percutaneous vertebroplasty on contiguous vertebral bodies such as T12 and L1, only one primary procedure code, the one for the first procedure, may be reported.
-The procedure on the second vertebral body should be reported with CPT code 22522.
-If a physician performs the procedure at T10 and L4, the physician may report CPT codes 22520 and 22521.
+For example, the family of CPT codes 22532-22534 describes arthrodesis by lateral extracavitary technique.
+CPT code 22532 describes the procedure for a single thoracic vertebral segment.
+CPT code 22533 describes the procedure for a single lumbar vertebral segment.
+CPT code 22534 is an add-on code describing the procedure for each additional thoracic or lumbar vertebral segment.
+If a physician performs arthrodesis by lateral extracavitary technique on contiguous vertebral segments such as T12 and L1, only one primary procedure code, the one for the first procedure, may be reported.
+The procedure on the second vertebral body may be reported with CPT code 22534.
+If a physician performs the procedure at T10 and L4, the physician may report CPT codes 22532 and 22533.